Last Updated on August 22, 2023 by Jada Glover

 - Drinking enough water and electrolytes

-- Eating specific nutrients through your food that will help both you and your baby thrive
+- Eating specific nutrients in the right foods will help both you and your baby thrive

 It can feel complicated, especially at first.
 That’s why it is important to use a meal plan for weight loss while breastfeeding.
-Creating a meal plan will help you stay organized so you aren’t pulling your hair out or scrambling for meals each day.
+Creating a diet plan is a good idea and a healthy way to help you stay organized so you aren’t pulling your hair out or scrambling for meals each day.

 Breastfeeding Meal Plan Calorie Goals